What Exactly Nicotine Is?

 Side effect

-An animal study showed that toxic to pancreatic β-cell and leads to decreased B cell population, thus increasing the risk of diabetes (4)
+An animal study showed that toxicity can decrease B cell population, thus increasing the risk of diabetes (4)

 Other possible side effects:

-• It damages blood vessel walls, which restricted blood flow, and trigger heart attack and strokes.
+- It damages blood vessel walls, which restrict blood flow, and triggers heart attacks and strokes.

-• Cigarette ingredients can change the body’s DNA and causes cancer.
+- Cigarette ingredients can change the body’s DNA and cause cancer.

 This causes a reduction in blood glucose levels.
 And also causes lipolysis, thus decreasing body weight.